What is usability testing?

 - Write down all the questions you want to ask your users about your website.
 What are you trying to learn from users?

 Recruiting participants will depend on what kind of goals you have.
 For example, how long you want your sessions to be or how much information you want to gather, depending on your budget.

 The most straightforward way to hire participants for your research is to do the following:

-- Hire a recruiting agency.
+- Hire a recruiting agency ( may be using using a recruitment software ).
 Hiring a recruitment agency isn't a bad idea if you want to save time and get straight to the point.

 - Try using your website and recruit users from there.

 - Try reaching out to users directly by email or creating surveys.